YcleptJohn/placement-report/report.md

 closer to the back-end had always interested me more.
 Due to this I initially passed up the opportunity and only came back to apply when applications re-opened.
-By that time, I had realised that the work environment, benefits, and opportunities were too good to ignore.
+By that time, I had realised that the work environment, benefits, and learning opportunities were too good to ignore.

 Journey to Holiday Extras
 -------------------------